Guides

 const authorizationId = data.authorizationId;

-// close the modal and display success message to the user
+// close the connection portal/modal and display success message to the user

 }